pjssilva/Robot-dance/README.md

     * `population`: population of the city.

-  Alternatively to this file, the user can make available the information with the (cummulated) number of infected to estimate the initial data `S1, E1, I1, R1`.
-This file shoulbe named `pre_cities_data.csv` with columns labeled:
+  Alternatively to this file, the user can make available the information with the (accumulated) number of infected to estimate the initial data `S1, E1, I1, R1`.
+This file should be named `pre_cities_data.csv` with columns labeled:
     * `city`: the city name.
     * `state`: the state code if you want to select by state (or a neutral string).
     * `date`: a date where the accumulated infected was measured, they have to be made